The Rise, Fall and Future of Kokoda Tourism

 By 2014 the failure of the management system imposed on PNG by the Australian Government caused former PNG Prime Minister, The Hon Peter O’Neill, to order a review of the KTA

-The ‘Conclusions, Recommendations and lessons learned’ from the review conducted by TRC Consultants were limited by their failure to trek across the Trail to consult with traditional landowners.[ii]
+The ‘Conclusions, Recommendations and lessons learned’ from the review conducted by Tourism, Recreation, Conservation (TRC) Consultants were limited by their failure to trek across the Trail to consult with traditional landowner communities.[ii]

 The paper also includes reviews of the ‘Kokoda Initiative 2019 Report: PNG-Australian Governance Partnership’ which has no relevance to the management of Kokoda tourism.